Understanding Sleep Apnea

 Is Sleep Apnea Genetic?

 Yes, sleep apnea can have a genetic component, especially obstructive sleep apnea (OSA).
 About 35 to 40 percent of OSA risk comes from inherited traits like a narrow jaw, a high palate, extra neck fat or weaker muscle control in the airway.
 If a close family member has OSA, your chances of developing it are higher.
+Central sleep apnea, however, is less likely to be inherited and is usually linked to other medical conditions or medications.
+Even if you have a family history of OSA, you can lower your risk by staying at a healthy weight, avoiding sedatives before bed and practicing good sleep habits.

 Is Sleep Apnea a Disability?